 Don’t forget to track

-To track your titles it is important to make note of the following:
+To track your blog post titles it is important to make note of the following:

 - Views.
 This is a good indication that the titles you are using are in tune with the content your targeted audience is looking for.
 It also indicates that the words and style of titles you are using are effective and getting users to take action.

 - Shares.
 If people are sharing your posts, this is an indication that you are providing value to readers.
 It also signifies that you are delivering on the promise you make in your title.